chromaui/chromatic-e2e/DEVELOPMENT.md

 If a change made in a PR requires any of the integration packages to be published, you must add a changeset to your branch specifying which packages should be published, what version they should be bumped to (we use [Semantic Versioning](https://semver.org/)), and the reason for the change.

-This is done by running `yarn changeset`, which will guide you through all of the above.
+This is done by running `pnpm changeset`, which will guide you through all of the above.

 Commit the resulting changeset file with your other changes and push it up.
 This can happen at any time in the lifecycle of the branch.